 A minimum of $15 per camp will be charged if a student withdraws through April 1.
 A minimum of $50 per camp will be charged if a student withdraws between April 2 through May 15.
 After May 15, no refunds will be issued unless the camp is cancelled by Bright Lights.
 With all refunds, the $4.95 processing fee per camp will not be returned.

 If your plans change and your student is unable to attend their registered camp, we will make every effort to place the student in an alternate choice.
 We do not charge a rescheduling fee if the student transfers to a different camp taking place in the current summer.

 If you need to switch camps, please contact the Bright Lights office at 402-420-1115 ext.
 45 or email email@example.com.
 A student may be transferred to another camp by Bright Lights staff at no additional charge.
 If you choose to register your student for another camp online yourself and then want to cancel the initial registration, the above refund policy for cancellation will apply.

-Students are expected to be safe, respectful and responsible to be successful in Bright Lights classes.
+Students are expected to be safe, respectful and responsible to be successful in Bright Lights camps.
 Parents may be contacted if a student is unable to follow these expectations.
 Teachers and staff may redirect or remove the student from an activity.
 If the student continues to be disruptive or inappropriate, demonstrates physical aggression or presents a flight risk, the student will be dismissed from the program for the remainder of the summer without a refund.